ajacksified/ajacksified.github.com/_posts/2013-08-16-sharing-presentations.markdown

-I've been using the supremely excellent [reveal.js](http://lab.hakim.se/reveal-js/) library for all of my presentations in the last few years.
+I've been using the supremely excellent [reveal.js](http://lab.hakim.se/reveal-js/) library for all of my presentations in the last year.
 It's super easy to use, it's very lightweight, and I can build a sharp presentation without having to download or install some 400mb software package on my computer *and* the computer I'm using to present, if, God forbid, it's not the same as I used to write it.